 On a limited basis, NVR also obtains finished lots using joint venture limited liability corporations ("JVs").
-All JVs are typically structured such that NVR is a non-controlling member and is at risk only for the amount the Company has invested, in addition to any deposits placed under fixed price purchase agreements with the JV.
-NVR is not a borrower, guarantor or obligor on any debt of the JVs, as applicable.
-The Company enters into a standard fixed price purchase agreement to purchase lots from these JVs, and as a result has a variable interest in these JVs.
+The JVs are typically structured such that NVR is a non-controlling member and is at risk only for the amount the Company has invested, or has committed to invest, in addition to any deposits placed under fixed price purchase agreements with the joint venture.
+NVR is not a borrower, guarantor or obligor on any debt of the JVs.
+The Company enters into standard fixed price purchase agreements to purchase lots from these JVs, and as a result has a variable interest in these JVs.

-At March 31, 2014, the Company had an aggregate investment totaling approximately \$86,300 in four JVs that are expected to produce approximately 9,200 finished lots, of which approximately 3,400 were not under contract with NVR.
-The Company has determined that it is not the primary beneficiary of three of the JVs because NVR and the other JV partner either share power or the other JV partner has the controlling financial interest.
-The aggregate investment in these three JVs was approximately \$83,600 and is reported in the "Other assets" line item on the accompanying condensed consolidated balance sheets.
+At March 31, 2015, the Company had an aggregate investment totaling approximately \$74,400 in five JVs that are expected to produce approximately 8,600 finished lots, of which approximately 3,300 were not under contract with NVR.
+In addition, NVR had additional funding commitments in the aggregate totaling approximately \$12,500 to three of the JVs at March 31, 2015.
+The Company has determined that it is not the primary beneficiary of four of the JVs because either NVR and the other JV partner share power or the other JV partner has the controlling financial interest.
+The aggregate investment in unconsolidated JVs was approximately \$72,400 and \$80,100 at March 31, 2015 and December 31, 2014, respectively, and is reported in the "Other assets" line item on the accompanying condensed consolidated balance sheets.
 For the remaining JV, NVR has concluded that it is the primary beneficiary because the Company has the controlling financial interest in the JV.
-Accordingly, NVR consolidates this JV.
-The condensed balance sheets at March 31, 2014 and December 31, 2013, of the consolidated JV were as follows:
+The condensed balance sheets as of March 31, 2015 and December 31, 2014 of the consolidated JV were as follows:

-March 31, 2014 December 31, 2013
+March 31, 2015 December 31, 2014

-Cash \$ 784 \$ 668
+Cash \$ 1,545 \$ 481

-Restricted cash 208 248
+Restricted cash 160

-Other assets 490 542
+Other assets 266 332

-Land under development 5,106 5,810
+Land under development 1,734 2,617

-Total assets \$ 6,588 \$ 7,268
+Total assets \$ 3,545 \$ 3,590

-Debt \$ 2,153 \$ 3,365
+Debt \$ \$ 64

-Accrued expenses 760 862
+Accrued expenses 1,399 1,231

-Equity 3,675 3,041
+Equity 2,146 2,295

-Total liabilities and equity \$ 6,588 \$ 7,268
+Total liabilities and equity \$ 3,545 \$ 3,590